icefoxen/WorldDoc/WorldDoc.md

 Note that both public and private key storage should be completely log-based, append only and letting you step back in time to view all changes.

-Evolution of the name server concept, which will be obsolete once this is fleshed out.

-Essentially, there are three document operations:

- * Retrieve a document by name (rather than content address)
- * Submit a new document to be indexed (does this subsume the "update name to point to new document" operation?)
- * Ask for a list of documents that have a particular relation to an existing document

-There is one server operation:

- * Ask for the types of relations it knows about

-Most responses should be stored as IPFS nodes.
-Responses that return non-fixed-sized data (queries) should be chunked/paginated, rate limited, etc.  (They can also, optionally, return an IPFS content address to the whole content for the client to retrieve at their leisure.)

 # Name servers

+The goal is to associate a nice human-readable name (such as an URL) with a human-unfriendly content address (such as an IPFS content ID).

 First off: Why not just use DNS?
 DNS already gets used for various bits of this.
 The answer is: DNS is not really designed for rapid-updating content.
 The Web provides essentially instant feedback and we need that too.
 DNS is not designed to contain URL's.
 DNS is also not designed to handle query strings, post requests, or other such things.

 Second off: Why is it client-server instead of peer-to-peer?
 The answer is: client-server is easy, both for users and the person actually running the damn thing.
 It's a solved problem.
 I like solved problems.
+You could totally make this with whatever distributed database you wanted, since that's essentially what it is, but for now we'll consider a client-server setup.

 Okay, now that's out of the way, the fundamental mechanism is to turn a URL into an (IPFS) content address.
 This lets you trivially look up mutable IPFS objects using human-readable names, just with an HTTP GET request to a URL.
 Then you can take a POST request to the same URL that lets a user update the content address with a message that contains: